konnected-io/docs/security-alarm-system/installation/connect-wifi.md

     ![](/assets/images/power-plugs.jpg){:class="img-callout"}

-1. When the Konnected device is powered on you should see a slow blinking LED indicating that it's trying to connect to WiFi.
+1. When the Konnected device is powered on you should see a slow blinking blue LED indicating that it's trying to connect to WiFi.
 Until WiFi is configured, the device will broadcast its own WiFi network named like `konnected-security_XXXXXX` for configuration.

     ![](/assets/images/Screenshot_20170710-225505.png){:class="img-callout"}